Form Layout: Predefined Templates

 • 1-1-1 if you want to show three slots with similar widths

-If you want the layout to have two slots, you can use the following templates:
+If the Summary area of a form should include two slots of elements, you can use one of the following templates:

-• 1-1 if you need two slots with equal widths
+• 1-1 if you need two slots with equal width

-• 17-7 or 2-1 if you want to put a grid in Slot A and a fieldset in Slot B, or if 1-1 is not enough because you want to put very long elements in Slot A
+• 17-7 or 2-1 if you want to put a grid in Slot A and a fieldset in Slot B or if 1-1 is not wide enough because you want to put very long elements in Slot A

-• 7-17 or 1-2 if you want to put a fieldset in Slot A and a grid in Slot B or if 1-1 is not enough because you want to put incredibly long elements in Slot B
+• 7-17 or 1-2 if you want to put a fieldset in Slot A and a grid in Slot B or if 1-1 is not wide enough because you want to put very long elements in Slot B

 Available Templates